 …The usual choices for the function of the loft room are master bedroom with an en suite, second living room, office or a gym space.

 But here’s the kicker: Your architect should also consider a new need for natural lighting.
-Previously loft used as a storage did not require any natural light, however if you are investing for it to take integral part in the house usage, it will need adequate amount of natural light coming in.
+Previously loft used as a storage did not require any natural light.
+However, if you are investing for it to take integral part in the house usage, loft conversions in north London will need adequate amount of natural light coming in.

 Remember… The permitted development rights only cover dwelling houses, not flats or maisonettes.